twosixlabs/armory/docs/faqs.md

 #### Accessing underlying wrapped model
 There are many times when creating a scenario you may want to access the underlying framework model that has been wrapped as an ART classifier.
-In the future we'll have a convience method to access the models through an ART api, but in the short term they can be accessed as follows:
+In the future we'll have a convenience method to access the models through an ART api, but in the short term they can be accessed as follows:

 KerasWrapper: